marvin1099/GarudaPlasmaWind/README.md

 ### Log out and log back in to activate the settings.

 ## Alternative Fast setup

+First Open the terminal or the console then run:

 Quick one‑liner with review (this lets you check the script before running and then use y/N):
 - curl: